Tesseract OCR: Open source optical character recognition engine

 LSTM-based OCR engine supporting 100+ languages.

-Learn more about tesseract
+Learn more about Tesseract

 Tesseract is an open-source optical character recognition engine that converts images containing text into machine-readable character data.
 The system employs a Long Short-Term Memory neural network architecture as its primary recognition engine, processing text line images through multiple layers that analyze character patterns and linguistic context to produce accurate transcriptions.
 It maintains a modular design that supports over 100 languages through trained data models, processes standard image formats, and generates structured output in multiple document formats including searchable PDFs and XML-based representations.
 The engine implements a multi-stage pipeline that performs image preprocessing, layout analysis to detect text regions, line segmentation, and finally character recognition through the neural network.
 Originally developed at Hewlett-Packard and later maintained by Google, it balances recognition accuracy with processing speed by leveraging both statistical language models and neural network predictions.